gbrls/website/content/posts/mk-lisp-1.md

 I will be writing this interpreter in C. The most important reason for it is that this is a learning project more than anything else, and in C provides us with the bare minimum to create what we want.
+It is important to note that there are better ways to implement it, but I don't like to read other people's code before I try my own way.
+Maybe in the future when I'm done, I'll change it.

 ### Lexer